Bunnik

 Bunnik (/nl/) is a municipality and village in the province of Utrecht, Netherlands.
 The recorded history of the village dates back nearly 2000 years, when the Romans constructed a fort at Fectio (now Vechten) with a harbour facing the river Rhine, which marked the border of the Roman Empire.
 The fort developed into a thriving trading centre, which continued to exist after the Romans abandoned the fort in the fourth century.
 Subsequently, the area was occupied by the Frisians and the Franks.
 In the 8th and 9th century, the villages of Bunninchem (Bunnik), Lodichem (Odijk) and Wercundia (Werkhoven) developed.

-Chief interests of Bunnik are its surrounding nature, consisting mainly of forests and farmlands.
+Bunnik is of interest for its surrounding nature area, consisting mainly of forests and farmlands.
 Additionally, Bunnik, hosts the oldest Youth Hostel in the Netherlands.
 The major European construction and services company Royal BAM Group has its headquarters in Bunnik.

 Population centres

-The municipality of Bunnik consists of the following cities, towns, villages and/or districts: Bunnik, Odijk, Werkhoven.
+The municipality of Bunnik contains the small towns and villages of Bunnik, Odijk, Werkhoven.

 Topography

-Dutch Topographic map of the municipality of Bunnik, June 2015.
+Map of the municipality of Bunnik, June 2015.